 A cleaning solution of hot water and citric acid for the tap and the washbasin

-For the faucet and the washbasin I made a cleaning solution of 2-3 teaspoon of citric acid and 1 cup of hot water in a spray bottle, sprayed it all over the dirty surface while the solution is hot and left it for about 15 minutes.
+For the faucet and the sink I made a cleaning solution of 2-3 teaspoon of citric acid and 1 cup of hot water in a spray bottle, sprayed it all over the dirty surface while the solution is hot and left it to soak for about 15 minutes.
+The area is not that much “limescaled”, so once is enough.
+But if you haven`t cleaned your tap and sink for awhile, consider to repeat this step several times.
+You will see, hoe the limescale is dissolving every time you spray the hot citric acid solution on it.

 A cleaning solution of hot water and citric acid for the spout

-When the spout is finally shiny again, just rinse it with the help of the same old toothbrush.
+When the spout is finally shiny again, just rinse it and brush it with the help of the same old toothbrush if needed.
 And then screw it back to the fixture.

 Finishing touch